spring-cloud-services-samples/acme-fitness-store/README.md

-export RESOURCE_GROUP=resource-group-name           # existing resource group or one that will be created in next steps export SPRING_CLOUD_SERVICE=azure-spring-cloud-name # name of the service that will be created in the next steps export LOG_ANALYTICS_WORKSPACE=log-analytics-name   # existing workspace or one that will be created in next steps export REGION=region-name                           # choose a region with Enterprise tier support
+export RESOURCE_GROUP=resource-group-name           # existing resource group or one that will be created in next steps export SPRING_CLOUD_SERVICE=azure-spring-cloud-name # name of the service that will be created in the next steps export LOG_ANALYTICS_WORKSPACE=log-analytics-name   # existing workspace or one that will be created in next steps export POSTGRES_SERVER_USER=change-name             # Postgres server username to be created in next steps export POSTGRES_SERVER_PASSWORD=change-name         # Postgres server password to be created in next steps export REGION=region-name                           # choose a region with Enterprise tier support                       # choose a region with Enterprise tier support
 ```

 Then, set the environment: